meltoner/agrofelis/components/connectivity/readme.md

 	apt-get install htop screen

-Once the Jetson Nano has been connected into the network, the monitor, keyboard and mouse can be removed and the computer can be operated using and ssh terminal.
+Once the Jetson Nano has been connected into the network, the monitor, keyboard and mouse can be removed and the computer can be operated using an ssh terminal.
 Although not crucial, the computer can also be set up to stream its monitor using the VNC open source software by issuing the following commands.

 	mkdir -p ~/.config/autostart
 	cp /usr/share/applications/vino-server.desktop ~/.config/autostart/.